mtribiere/FAT-Emulator/README.md

 # FAT-Emulator
-A little emulator of a virtual FAT memory
+A little emulator of a virtual FAT memory system

+# Author
+[mtribiere]